 Case Studies

 Saskatchewan has a max production of about 170MW from wind power, due to our three installations in the south west corner of the province.
-Sunbridge, Centennial and Cypress.
-Load factors for these installations is above 40%.
+Centennial, Sunbridge, and Cypress.
+Capacity factors for these installations is above 40%.
 This is considered extremely high since wind installations around the world rarely see load factors that high.
+SaskPower currently has about 4% of its power production in the form of wind.
+There are plans in the works to raise that to 8.5% in the near future.

-Denmark produces about 20% of its energy using wind, and is still adding more.
+Denmark has always been one of the world leaders in the area of wind power.
+They now produce about 20% of their electricity using wind, and they continue to add more every year.
 This is very impressive considering the small geographic size of Denmark.
 The intermittent nature of the power is compensated for by generators that can be turned on quickly, both in Denmark and in nearby Germany.
 Denmark generally exports power when the wind is blowing hard and imports when it is weak.

 “The disadvantage of wind turbines is that the majority of the cost is incurred before and during construction, so a large investment has to be secured long before any power is generated.
 The up-front cost of a wind farm is still far below that of large centralized facilities such as nuclear or coal power plants.”